MatthewBeaudouinLafon/htl-lab1/README.md

 As with all web scraping, this script is fragile – a minor change to the olin.edu web design or URL format could break it with no warning.

+`Bootstrap` is a HTML, CSS and JS framework used to make the course buttons on index.html.

 ## Contributors